 It's important to note that withdrawal from alcohol by heavy drinkers results in an immediate spike in blood pressure levels.
 It’s probable that patients who are regular heavy drinkers abstain from alcohol before visiting a community clinic or doctor's office.
 Therefore, elevated blood pressure could be caused by an excited central nervous system and adrenaline discharge associated with alcohol withdrawal.

-Alcohol in moderation is good for cardiovascular health, but excessive alcohol intake apparently is not.
-Studies have been inconclusive, though there is enough evidence to support a correlation between alcohol and hypertension to warrant the prudent drinker to take note.
+Studies have been inconclusive, though there is enough evidence to support a correlation between alcohol and hypertension to warrant drinkers to take note.

 Consequences of Uncontrolled Hypertension

 Sadly, there are no outward physical signs that a person has high blood pressure.
 Most people become aware of the problem at the doctor's office, where blood pressure checks are routine for every patient, precisely because there are no signs or symptoms.
 If untreated, hypertension can lead to serious complications, mostly involving the heart and circulation, but the metabolism and brain may also be affected.
 Unchecked hypertension can lead to the following:

 - Heart attack or stroke due to thickening and hardening of the arteries.